-\textbf{Taxation}.
-Having analyzed the planner allocation, we study the implications for optimal taxes.
-Specifically, we study the labor wedge (\ref{e:optimal_wedges}) for cognitive and manual tasks.
-Using linear preferences for consumption, the labor wedge (\ref{e:optimal_wedges}) can also be expressed as:
+\textbf{Taxation: Wedges and Tax Implementation}.
+We next study the implications for optimal taxes by studying the labor wedge (\ref{e:optimal_wedges}) for cognitive and manual tasks.
+Using linear preferences for consumption, the labor wedge is:

 The labor wedge is determined by the optimal assignment through $\log z$, by the allocation of tasks through $(\rho-2 ) \log x_s$, and by worker skills through $\rho \log \alpha_s$.
-Workers at better firms optimally face a higher labor wedge.
-If the planner reduces tasks, the labor wedge increases.
-Keeping allocations constant, the labor wedge increases when workers are more skilled.
+Workers at better firms face a higher labor wedge $\tau_s$.
+If the planner reduces task inputs, the labor wedge increases.
+Keeping allocations constant, the labor wedge increases with worker skills.

 The optimal tax wedges are presented in Figure \ref{f:data_taxes}.
-First, the respective wedge is zero for the worker with the highest respective skill.
+First, the respective wedge is zero for the worker with the highest respective skill in either the cognitive or manual dimension.
 Consider the graph for the manual tax in the left panel.
 Workers with the highest manual skill are those represented by the top horizontal boundary of the graph.
 The manual tax on them is zero.
 Note that for the workers with the top cognitive skill, who are represented as the right vertical boundary, the manual tax is not zero.
-The manual tax on the best crane operator (highest manual and low cognitive) and a physician (highest manual and high cognitive) is zero while it is positive on the best executive (low manual and highest cognitive).
+The manual tax on the best crane operator (highest manual and low cognitive) and physician (highest manual and high cognitive) is zero while it is positive on the top executive (low manual and highest cognitive).

-The reverse is true for the cognitive tax, which is displayed in the right panel of Figure \ref{f:data_taxes}.
-The cognitive tax on the workers with the highest cognitive skill is zero.
+The cognitive tax is displayed in the right panel of Figure \ref{f:data_taxes}.
+The cognitive tax for workers with the highest cognitive skill is zero.
 For workers with the top manual skill the cognitive tax is not zero.
-The cognitive tax on top executives (low manual and highest cognitive) and a physician (highest manual and high cognitive) are zero while it is positive on the best crane operator (highest manual and low cognitive).
+The cognitive tax on top executives (low manual and highest cognitive) and the best physician (highest manual and high cognitive) are zero while it is positive on the best crane operator (highest manual and low cognitive).